Phrygius

+In Greek mythology, Phrygius (Φρύγιος) is one of the Neleids, and king of Miletus following Phobius.
+Phrygius ended a long-lasting war with the people of Myus.

+Mythology

+Phrygius received the throne of Miletus from the previous king, Phobius.
+Phobius abdicated after his wife Cleoboea committed suicide following her cold murder of their guest Antheus, who had rejected her advances; Phobius interpreted those events as a bad omen for his reign.

-Phrygius (Φρύγιος) a Neleid, was king of Miletus after Phobius, who fell in love with Pieria (Πιερία) daughter of Pythes from Myus, at a festival of Artemis.
-He promises anything, and Pieria asks for peace between the two cities, which were at war.
+As king, Phrygius fell in love with Pieria (Πιερία), the daughter of Pythes from Myus, at a festival of Artemis.
+He promised anything to have her hand, and Pieria asked for peace between the two cities, which were at war.
 In this way, the hostility between Miletus and Myus stopped.